Thank you for subscribing

 RACV roadside assistance van helping a broken down car

-RACV Emergency Roadside Assistance customers in metro Melbourne receive an SMS detailing how far away the assigned van is.
+RACV Emergency Roadside Assistance customers in metro Melbourne receive an SMS notifying them when a van is due to arrive

 Call your roadside assistance service provider

-Once you're safe, it's time to call your roadside assistance service provider immediately, like RACV Emergency Roadside Assistance on 13 11 11.
-RACV Emergency Roadside Assistance service is fast and reliable, day or night, Australia wide.
-Our trusted patrols have been helping you, your neighbours and community for over 100 years, and make up the largest fleet in Victoria.
+Once you're safe, it's time to call your roadside assistance service provider immediately, such as RACV Emergency Roadside Assistance on 13 11 11, which is available to subscribers 24/7 Australia wide.

 One of RACV's signature yellow Emergency Roadside Assistance vans will then be dispatched to your car breakdown location to help.
 If you're in metro Melbourne, you'll also receive an SMS to track the patrol van's arrival, giving you peace of mind.